cryspen/hacl-packages/Readme.md

 ```
 usage: mach.py build [-h] [-c] [-t] [-r] [-a ALGORITHMS]

-Main entry point for building Evercrypt For convenience it is possible to run tests right
+Main entry point for building HACL For convenience it is possible to run tests right
 after building using -t.

 optional arguments: